 You must be at least 15 years old to apply for an apprenticeship or traineeship.

-The type of work you want and the industry you want to work in will determine whether an apprenticeship or traineeship is better for you.
+The type of work you want and the industry you want to work in will determine whether you need to complete an apprenticeship or traineeship.

 Apprentices study a trade, such as carpentry, cooking or hairdressing.
-It takes about three to four years to complete an apprenticeship and earn a trade qualification.
+It takes about 3 to 4 years to complete an apprenticeship and earn a trade qualification.

 Trainees study to work in a particular industry or occupation such as office work, childcare or information technology.
-It takes one to two years to complete a traineeship and earn a certificate qualification.
+It takes 1 to 2 years to complete a traineeship and earn a certificate qualification.

 For more information, go to the Australian Apprenticeships website.